Nancy Tembo: Political career

+In 2019, whilst in parliament, Tembo exposed a dubious and unprocedural 'sale' of a public school land (Livimbo Primary School) in her constituency that was claimed by private commercial interests.
+Documents showed that the land belonged to the school.
+The business claiming ownership had constructed industrial warehouses in the school grounds.
+She took the Ministry of Lands officials to task demanding an explanation.
+The warehouses were eventually demolished by the state.
+The local constituency development committee then built a brick wall to secure the school's land from further invasion.

-She was appointed as Minister of Natural Resources and Climate Change in President Chakwera's inaugural cabinet and sworn in on 10 July 2020.
-Since then, Tembo has been a tireless environmental crusader advocating for tree planting and environmental restoration in Malawi by partnering with local and international development partners including the United Nations, IUCN, Cleaner Cooking Coalition, Rotary International, amongst many others.
+Tembo was appointed as Minister of Natural Resources and Climate Change in President Chakwera's inaugural cabinet and sworn in on 10 July 2020.
+Tembo has been an advocate for tree planting and environmental restoration in Malawi by partnering with the United Nations, IUCN, Cleaner Cooking Coalition, Rotary International, amongst many others.
 Her ambition is to replace charcoal burning (a leading cause of deforestation and environmental degradation in rural Malawi) with cleaner, more sustainable cooking methods for the majority of Malawians with an ultimate aim of achieving a clean and green Malawi again in our lifetime.

 In August 2021, as Malawi became the chair of the Southern Africa Development Community (SADC), and she assumed the leadership of the SADC Cluster on Environment, Natural Resources, and Tourism.
 Later, as Minister of Foreign Affairs, she served as Chair of the SADC Council of Ministers.

 In November 2021, she represented her native Malawi at the United Nations COP26 Climate Change Conference in Glasgow, Scotland after agreeing collaboration and support from the UK government.

 Tembo was appointed Minister of Foreign Affairs of Malawi in January 2022.
+In 2023, Charles III became the head of the commonwealth.
+The British High Commissioner Fiona Ritchie organised a reception on 11 May at her official residence to mark the new King's coronation and she entertained Tembo as the Minister of Foreign Affairs.
+Tembo assured Ritchie of her country's support for Charles III.